schose/netscaler_waf/README.md

 ### Overview ###

 The app "Netscaler WAF Security for Splunk" analyzes attacks on your web infrastructure prohibited by Netscaler.
+It's is a fork of the original F5 WAF Security by Nexinto located at https://splunkbase.splunk.com/app/2873.

 Features: